euphorie/osha.oiradoc/docs/manuals/editor2.rst

     *List of available tools shown to the user*

-To achieve this, edit the OiRA tool (not an OiRA tool version!) in the CMS and tick the check-box “Obsolete OiRA tool”.
+To **mark an OiRA tool as obsolete**, edit the OiRA tool (not an OiRA tool version!) in the CMS and tick the check-box “Obsolete OiRA tool”.
 The OiRA tool version then needs to be published again for this change to become active.

 .. figure:: images/editor/editor_obsolete_tool.png
     :align: center